Kong/docs.konghq.com/app/_hub/kong-inc/saml/_index.md

       default: null
       value_in_examples: <acs-uri>
       description: |
-        The is the relative path that the SAML IdP provider will use when responding with an authenication response.
+        The relative path the SAML IdP provider uses when responding with an authentication response.
     - name: idp_sso_url
       required: true
       datatype: url
       default: null
       value_in_examples: <sso-uri>
       description: |
-        The Sign Sign On URL exposed by the IdP provider.
+        The Single Sign-On URL exposed by the IdP provider.
 This is where SAML requests are posted.
-The IdP will provide this information.
+The IdP provides this information.
     - name: idp_certificate
       required: true
       datatype: string